Operation Azalee: Response

 France had advance knowledge of the coup, but refrained from preventative measures until after it had occurred.
 As news of the coup came, the French government denounced Denard and his mercenaries.
 Knowing what they would encounter on the islands, the French did not pursue their extreme numerical advantage, instead handing control to the Special Operations Command.
-Eventually, 400 marines and 200 other special operations experts began cruising the Indian Ocean in patrol boats and a frigate, with helicopters and superior logistics.
+Eventually, 400 marines and 200 other special operations experts began cruising the Indian Ocean in patrol boats and the frigate Floréal, with helicopters and superior logistics.

 Azalee

 Making landfall at 23:00 on 3 October, the National Gendarmerie Intervention Group immediately sought to overawe the mercenary-dissident alliance.
 The specialist operators had little trouble in taking both airports, the French embassy and Vulcain, capturing many Denard supporters.
 Denard was outnumbered and outgunned by the invaders.
 Although small defending forces had managed to repel attackers in the past, this would usually involve some specific advantage in intelligence, training or guerilla tactics.
-The specialist forces encircled the French mercenaries in the barracks in the early hours of 5 October, and Denard was arrested at 15:00 and flown to a Parisian jail.
+The special forces encircled the French mercenaries in the barracks in the early hours of 5 October, and Denard was arrested at 15:00 and flown to a Parisian jail.
 President Said Mohamed Djohar, who was held captive in the barracks, was flown to Réunion for medical treatment.
 No casualties were reported.